 As the switch advances from position 7, ground on cam H is removed from the fundamental ring (FR) lead, and in position 7 3/4, ground through the upper contacts of cam E is connected to the sleeve of the selected trunk as a busy condition.
-With the switch in position 8, a circuit is closed from ground on the armature and make contact of the CH relay, through the lower outer and upper inner contacts of cam 0, upper outer and lower inner contacts of cam R, to battery through the outer winding of the L relay, which operates, advancing the switch to position 9.
-(In position 9, the tip and ring sides of the outgoing fundamental circuit are closed to the tip and ring terminals of the selected trunk for selection beyond, through the FT and FR brushes of the sender selector and cams F and G. respectively.
+With the switch in position 8, a circuit is closed from ground on the armature and make contact of the CH relay, through the lower outer and upper inner contacts of cam O, upper outer and lower inner contacts of cam R, to battery through the outer winding of the L relay, which operates, advancing the switch to position 9.
+In position 9, the tip and ring sides of the outgoing fundamental circuit are closed to the tip and ring terminals of the selected trunk for selection beyond, through the FT and FR brushes of the sender selector and cams F and G, respectively.
 After selection beyond has been completed, ground in the sender is removed from the SC lead, releasing the CH relay, in turn releasing the L relay.
 The L relay released, advances the switch to position 10.
-As the switch leaves position 9 1/2, the dialing circuit is opened at the upper inner contact of cams P and Q, and in position 9 3/4, the tip and ring leads from the line finder are closed through the lower contacts of cams P and .
-Q. respectively, to 24 volt battery and ground in the district. holding the DC relay operated under the control of the station switchhook.
-With the DC relay operated, a locking circuit is closed for the D relay after the switch advances from position 10.
-This circuit is traced from battery through the inner winding of the D relay, make contact of the DC relay, make contact of the D relay, to ground through the lower outer contact of cam I. The D relay (178-AK) is made slow in releasing in order that the connection may not be lost if the switchhook at the called station is momentarily depressed.
-With the switch in position 10, the sender circuit functions and connects ground to the FT lead, causing the L relay to operate and lock through its inner winding over the tip of the fundamental circuit previously described.
-The L relay operated, advances the switch for talking selection until the relay is released by the operation of the sender circuit.
-As the switch advances, ground is intermittently connected to the tip side of the fundamental circuit through the outer contacts of cam E, holding the L relay operated, but successively short circuiting and permitting the re-operation of the stepping relay in the sender circuit.
-When sufficient impulses have been sent back to satisfy the sender.
+As the switch leaves position 9 1/2, the dialing circuit is opened at the upper inner contact of cams P and Q, and in position 9 3/4, the tip and ring leads from the line finder are closed thru the lower contacts of cams P and Q, respectively, to 24 volt battery and ground in the district, holding the DC relay operated under the control of the station switchhook, With the DC relay operated, a locking circuit is closed for the D relay after the switch advances from position 10.
+This circuit is traced from battery through the inner winding of the D relay, make contact of the DC relay, make contact of the D relay, to ground through the lower outer contact of cam I. The D relay (178 AK) is made slow in releasing so that the connection shall not be lost if the switchhook at the calling station is momentarily depressed.